 Brian is active in the community, serving on the Silver Lake Planning Commission, Safety Committee for the Boys and Girls Club of the Western Reserve, board member of the Summit Choral Society and Habitat for Humanity of Summit County and previously as a board member of the American Institute of Architects Akron Chapter and as an adjunct faculty member at Kent State University.

-Catey graduated from the University of Akron with her Bachelor’s Degree in Political Science and earned her Master’s in Public Administration at the Levin College of Urban Affairs at Cleveland State University.
-Ms. Breck serves on the Executive Committee for the Downtown Akron Partnership, Catholic Charities – Diocese of Cleveland Board of Directors, and the Ohio Erie Canalway Coalition Associate Board, and is a 2021 recipient of the Greater Akron Chamber 30 For The Future Award.
-Catey resides in Akron with her young daughter and 16 year old cat named Frank.
+Ms. Breck serves on the Board for the Catholic Charities – Diocese of Cleveland, Habitat for Humanity Summit County, and the Ohio Erie Canalway Coalition Associate Board, and is a 2021 recipient of the Greater Akron Chamber 30 For The Future Award.
+Catey resides in Copley with her husband and children.

 Dept. of Veterans Affairs

 E. Katrina Jackson is 19-year employee of The Department of Veteran Affairs.
 As a Federal Contract Manager, she develops acquisition policies, procedures, and strategies, ensures performance of all necessary actions for effective contracting, and safeguarding the interests of the United States in its contractual relationships.
 Currently, she is an administrator for a $16 billion Federal contract.
 Katrina is the President of the Zeta Theta Omega Chapter, a local chapter of Alpha Kappa Alpha Sorority, Inc ®, and a long-time sponsor of Habitat For Humanity Summit County.
 She is the proud mother of two University of Akron students.